 We welcome entries from complete beginners, students and those getting started in the world of journalism, as well as anyone who wants to have a go at being a citizen journalist.
-Your entry can be written, online, using video or audio technology, or through photo journalism.

 No previous experience of journalism is required.
 All you need is enthusiasm!